• USE : Hike

 •Harbor Mt Trail – 2.4 miles, 1000′ elevation gain – ups and downs to the shelter cabin

-• TRAILHEADS : End of Harbor Mountain Road & Baranof Street Trailhead, High School, Yaw Drive.
-To do the loop, you will have to stage a car at either trailhead, get back to the other trailhead or trade keys (and cell phone numbers) with someone going the other way.
+• TRAILHEADS : End of Harbor Mountain Road & Baranof Street Trailhead (also accessible via Cross Trail connectors at Sitka High School or Yaw Drive).
+To start at Baranof St. and end at Harbor Mountain, you will have to stage a car at either trailhead, get back to the other trailhead or trade keys (and cell phone numbers) with someone going the other way.

 • RECOMMENDED SEASON : Mid spring through fall (though there is good skiing and snowshoeing on the ridges in winter).
 Beware avalanche areas.

 • LEVEL OF DIFFICULTY : Difficult with possible hazardous weather.
 The trail has some areas where footing is difficult.
 There are extensive stairs, steps, roots, rocks, and log steps.
 Boardwalk sections can be very slippery when wet or icy.

 • TRAIL MANAGEMENT AGENCY : US Forest Service; Cross Trail portion by City and Borough of Sitka